DDinenno/babel-preset-cosmq-js/README.md

 # Babel Preset Cosmq JS

-This is a babel preset used for the [Cosmq JS](https://github.com/DDinenno/cosmq-js)
+This is a babel preset used for the <a href="https://github.com/DDinenno/cosmq-js">Cosmq JS</a>

 ## Installation
 > npm i babel-preset-cosmq-js